Pacozenon/MLOps_proj2/README.md

     git commit -m "Check for code quality and consistency"

-To test how this precommit hooks works, please modify load_data.py and insert two lines with packages we don't need
+To test how this precommit hooks works, please modify `app\load\load_data.py` and insert two lines with packages we don't need

-    import sklearn
+    import tensorflow
-    import joblib
+    import pytorch

 Check again for consistency and quality code: